jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 {: #figexamplesubidaccount title="Example: Subject Identifier for the Account Identifier Format"}

 ### Email Identifier Format {#sub-id-email}
 The Email Identifier Format identifies a subject using an email address.
-Subject Identifiers of this type MUST contain an `email` member whose value is a string containing the email address of the subject, formatted as an `addr-spec` as defined in Section 3.4.1 of {{!RFC5322}}.
+Subject Identifiers in this format MUST contain an `email` member whose value is a string containing the email address of the subject, formatted as an `addr-spec` as defined in Section 3.4.1 of {{!RFC5322}}.
 The `email` member is REQUIRED and MUST NOT be null or empty.
 The value of the `email` member SHOULD identify a mailbox to which email may be delivered, in accordance with {{!RFC5321}}.
 The Email Identifier Format is identified by the name `email`.

-Below is a non-normative example Subject Identifier for the Email Identifier Format:
+Below is a non-normative example Subject Identifier in the Email Identifier Format:

 ~~~
 {